pwtsai/pwtsai.github.io/ABOUTME.md

 Publications: Conference Papers
 ----------------
+1. H.-P Liu, **P.-W. Tsai**, W.-H Chang, and C.-S. Yang, "Design and Development of the Reactive BGP peering in Software-Defined Routing Exchanges," in Proceedings of the 44th Asia-Pacific Advanced Network, vol. 44, 2017, pp. 48-53.
-1. C.-S. Yang, **P.-W. Tsai**, J.-F. Huang, and T.-L. Liu, "Design and development of a large-scale network testbed on a research and education network," in Proceedings of the 8th International Conference on Emerging Networks and Systems Intelligence, 2016, pp. 423-427.
+201610.
+C.-S. Yang, **P.-W. Tsai**, J.-F. Huang, and T.-L. Liu, "Design and development of a large-scale network testbed on a research and education network," in Proceedings of the 8th International Conference on Emerging Networks and Systems Intelligence, 2016, pp. 423-427.
 201602. **P.-W. Tsai**, A. C. Risdianto, T. C. Ling, J. Kim, and C.-S. Yang, "Design and implementation of monitoring schemes for software-defined routing over a federated multi-domain SDN testbed," in Proceedings of the 42th Asia-Pacific Advanced Network, vol. 42, 2016, pp. 27-33. <font color=#0000FF>(Best Student Paper Award)</font>
 201601.
 A. C. Risdianto, T. C. Ling, **P.-W. Tsai**, C.-S. Yang, and J. Kim, "Leveraging open-source software for federated multisite SDN-cloud playground," in Proceedings of the 2016 IEEE NetSoft Conference and Workshops, 2016, pp. 423-427.
 201503. **P.-W. Tsai**, C.-Y. Hsu, M.-Y. Luo, and C.-S. Yang, "On the implementation of adaptive flow measurement in the SDN-enabled network: A prototype," in Proceedings of the 40th Asia-Pacific Advanced Network, vol. 40, pp. 7-13, 2015.